google/url_diff/README.md

 	> science

 I think the help message explains the rest:

     python url_diff.py --help
     usage: url_diff.py [-h] [--hostname] [--names] <left URL> <right URL>

     show the difference between 2 urls.
 Inspired by the unix utility diff

     positional arguments:
-	  <left URL>   URL to diff against. logically handled as the left argurment of diff.
+      <left URL>   URL to diff against.
+Logically handled as the left argurmnt of diff.
-	  <right URL>  URL to diff against. logically handled as the left argurment of diff.
+      <right URL>  URL to diff against.
+Logically handled as the right argurmnt of diff.

     optional arguments:
       -h, --help   show this help message and exit --hostname   also diff URL hostname
       --names, -n  only diff URL parameter names.

-	Currenty this tool discards everything after # if present.
+    Currenty this tool discards everything after # if present. see https://github.com/google/url_diff for more information.

 Also, please keep in mind this is still in alpha.